 Paper: N.J.
 Doctor Supplied Steroids To Police

-And reporter Amy Brittain and her colleague Mark Mahler figure that the drug use of those firefighters and police have cost the taxpayers millions of dollars.
+And reporter Amy Brittain and her colleague Mark Mueller figure that the drug use of those firefighters and police have cost the taxpayers millions of dollars.
 Amy Brittain joins us from Newark.
 Welcome to the program.

 SIEGEL: Your story on Monday began with the case of a Jersey City police officer, Victor Vargas, buying a human growth hormone, on prescription.
 Who paid for it?

 Ms. BRITTAIN: In this case, this city of Jersey City did.
 He charged it to his prescription plan.

 SIEGEL: He had a co-pay that he had to pay.
 You say it's $8.

 Ms. BRITTAIN: Yes.
 Jersey City picked up the rest of the tab, which was for over a thousand dollars.

 Ms. BRITTAIN: Yes, that's correct.

 SIEGEL: How unusual was this?
 How many officers in New Jersey have you been able to find so far who had prescriptions of that sort?